 Each target needs to return sufficient signal in order for the radar to track its range.
-A target returns signal related to its Radar Cross Section (RCS) which is in part related to the reflecting area of the target.
-Targets that have a larger RCS will return a higher signal than those with a smaller RCS.
+A target return signal related to its Radar Cross Section (RCS) which is in part related to the reflecting area of the target.
+Targets that have a larger RCS will return a larger signal than those with a smaller RCS.

-For example: If the detection range is set at 80 metres then all targets that have enough reflective power before this point will be tracked.
-Only when the target reaches 80 metres will detection occur, allowing for accurate actuation of the sign at the correct range.
+For example: If the detection range is set at 80 metres then all targets that return enough reflective power before this point will be tracked.
+Only when the target reaches 80 metres will the detection be reported, allowing for accurate actuation of the sign at the correct range.